microsoft/X-Mem/src/README.md

 HARDWARE:

-- Intel x86 or x86-64 CPU with optional support for AVX extensions.
+- Intel x86, x86-64, or x86-64 with AVX CPU.
 AMD CPUs should also work although this has not been tested.
-- COMING SOON: ARM CPUs
+- ARM Cortex-A series processors with VFP and NEON extensions.
+Specifically tested on ARM Cortex A9 (32-bit) which is ARMv7.
+64-bit builds for ARMv8-A should also work but have not been tested.

 WINDOWS: